SiddAjriY2Jaccount/autonomous_car_sim_kickstarter_2020/README.md

 - Unzip the file ```prebuilt_selfdriving.tar.gz```
 - It will give you the 'data' directory wherein an example training set of images are provided.
 - If you want to gather your own data, then run the Simulator in 'Training Mode' and select 'data' directory to store the recorded images and log file.

+At this point, you will be able to run the Simulator in Autonomous mode.
+Execute the command ```python drive.py model.h5``` to use the pre-trained model provided in this repository.
+Now, open the Simulator and select Autonomous mode to observe the car traverse the track autonomously.

+## Training a custom model
+- To train a custom model, you can make changes to the script `model_training.py` and run the command `python model_training.py`.
+This code will save the best performing model.

+### Troubleshooting errors
+Raise an issue or drop an email at [mailto:y2jsiddajri@gmail.com](y2jsiddajri@gmail.com)